build-on-aws/bedrock-agent-txt2sql/README.md

    - Execution and Response: Execute the query and return the result, such as "The procedures that were insured are General Consultation"
 ```

+It should look similar to the following:

 ![agent instruction](Streamlit_App/images/agent_instruction.png)

 - Scroll to the top, then select ***Save***.

+- These instructions guide the generative AI application in its role as a SQL developer creating efficient and accurate queries for Amazon Athena.
+The process involves understanding user requests, decomposing them into manageable sub-queries, and executing these to fetch precise data.
+This structured approach ensures that responses are not only accurate but also relevant to the user's needs, thereby enhancing user interaction and data retrieval efficiency.

 - Next, we will add an action group.
 Scroll down to `Action groups` then select ***Add***.